YuvalShaul/k8s/scheduling/scheduling-B-by-selector/README.md

 - Is your pod running?
 What's going on?
 **kubectl get pods -o wide**
 - Delete your pod, but DO NOT DELETE THE LABEL.
-You will fix this in the bext lab.
+You will fix this in the next lab.